 Capilano usually rates as one of the best 6 or 7 courses in Canada

-Favourite holes include:
+Notable holes include:

-- the par 3 fourth hole
+- the par 3 fourth hole (Lily Pond)

-- the par 3 eleventh hole
+- the difficult par 4 seventh hole (Lowlands)

-- the par 3 fourteenth hole, from an elevated tee to a green fronted by a creek
+- the par 3 fourteenth hole, from an elevated tee to a green fronted by a creek (Portal)

-- the par 5 eighteenth hole with it's green sitting on a ridge below the clubhouse
+- the par 5 eighteenth hole with it's green sitting on a ridge below the clubhouse (Whamultchasun)

 Capilano Golf & Country Club is a private member's club.
 Lucky members!